 I am an educational researcher committed to improving the learning and teaching of computing.
 I work at WestEd in Redwood City, California where I conduct research studies and program evaluations related to computer science education.
 I also spend some of my time on data management and project management for large-scale studies.

-Topics that I really enjoy are: computing education, language learning, ethnocomputing, and language technologies.
+Some topics I really enjoy: computing education, language learning, and language technologies.

 What I’m Building

 - Eloquence: a text editor that helps you analyze and improve the lexical diversity of your writing.
 It was designed to encourage more powerful prose.